 • Their B2B recommendations differed significantly, with 46% focusing on the long term and 54% on the short term.

 We are caught in a catch-22 situation in the affiliate marketing industry: Most customers dislike commercials, but a business cannot thrive without them.
-This is especially true in the age of digital marketing when buyers are bombarded with adverts from all sides in various formats.
+This is especially true in the age of digital marketing, when buyers are bombarded with adverts from various formats from all sides.
 As a result, many customers are skeptical and mistrustful.

 Thanks to new technology and privacy regulations, they now have the power to choose the type of material with which they will engage.
 According to Salesforce, 52% of customers want personalized offers.